ovg-project/gvm-cuda-driver/README.md

 make BUILD=<path to dir>
 ```

-To specify CUDA driver the Intercept Layer is attaching to:
+To specify CUDA driver the intercept layer is attaching to:
 ```
 make CUDA=<path to cuda driver>
 ```